0xPolygonID/tutorials/mkdocs/docs/issuer/platform-api/onboarding-orgs/apis.md

 **How it works**: To sign-in, you need to pass your Organization Account credentials `email` and `password` inside the Request Body.
 The Response Body contains a JWT token that will be used as `Bearer Token` to get the authorization to use other APIs.
 The token, if not deactivated or refreshed, will be active for 24 hours.

-**Role Inside the flow**: To use this Endpoint you need to already have performed [CreateAccountManagement](#createAccountmanagement).
-This action has to be performed to obtain a Bearer Token.

 **[API Reference](https://api-staging.polygonid.com/#tag/Onboarding-Orgs/operation/CreateAccountManagement)**

 **[Postman Reference](https://web.postman.co/workspace/My-Workspace~ef6b645d-1b41-44d0-80fa-29f8f99bea63/request/19130748-e3215056-5796-42b9-b9cb-bf8a543837a8)**

 ## Sign-out

 **Function**: Endpoint to sign-out to your Organization Account.
+This action has to be performed every time you intend to deactive the Bearer Token.

 **How it works**: To sign-out, you need to pass an active `Bearer Token` inside the Authorization Request Header.

-**Role Inside the flow**: To use this Endpoint you need to be signed-in to an Organization Account.
-This action has to be performed every time you intend to deactive the Bearer Token.

 **[API Reference](https://api-staging.polygonid.com/#tag/Onboarding-Orgs/operation/CreateAccountManagement)**